FreeTrack: Active points

 An active point model uses visible or infrared LEDs (5 mm or larger) to represent the tracking points, powered by battery, transformer (plug pack) or USB.
 The electric circuit is very basic and can be made by someone with little or no experience with electronics.

 Common LEDs, like those found in remote controls, have a narrow, highly focused beam which is not suitable for optical motion tracking.
 They can be easily turned into wide angle LEDs by filing their lens tips down flat.
 Alternatively, wide angle LEDs can be purchased from specialist electronics retailers, like the infrared Siemens/Osram SFH485P, with a half-angle of 40 degrees.

 Reflective points

 Retroreflective material can be used to represent the tracking points by illumination with an infrared light source.
-This configuration doesn’t require wires or batteries connected to the user but is more susceptible to interference by background light.
-In most cases a webcam’s internal infrared blocking filter needs to be removed to increase sensitivity enough that the infrared light reflected by the tracking points can be seen.
+This configuration does not require wires or batteries connected to the user but is more susceptible to interference by background light.
+In most cases a webcam's internal infrared blocking filter needs to be removed to increase sensitivity enough that the infrared light reflected by the tracking points can be seen.